Lakshmi Kalyanam (2007 film)

 Lakshmi Kalyanam is a 2007 Indian Telugu-language romantic action film directed by Teja, who also wrote the screenplay.
-Kalyan Ram and Kaajal played the lead roles.
+Kalyan Ram and Kajal Aggarwal played the lead roles.
 The film was released on 15 February 2007 and was declared average at the box office.
 It was dubbed into Hindi as Meri Saugandh (2011) and into Tamil as Machakaalai.
-This film was Kajal's Telugu cinema debut.
+The film was Kajal's Telugu cinema debut.

 Plot

 Two feuding villages form the backdrop of the story, with Ramu (Kalyan Ram) and Lakshmi (Kaajal) belonging to one village and the villain Giridhar (Ajay) to another.
 Lakshmi and Ramu are cousins who grow up to love each other, which is not appreciated by Lakshmi's father, who is also the village head.

 Meanwhile, Giridhar's evil eye falls upon Lakshmi when he chances upon her in college.
 He writes on her back in blood that he would marry her.
 This enrages Ramu, who confronts Giridhar, only to be taunted to prove his love towards Lakshmi by opening the doors of the temple, which is the bone of contention between the two villages.